-The Krypton Loadout was a small surface coal mining operation one mile west of Krypton, Kentucky.
-It is located along the CSX Eastern Kentucky Subdivision, formerly part of the Chesapeake & Ohio Railroad.
+The Krypton Loadout, a small surface coal mining operation near Krypton, Kentucky, is located along the CSX Eastern Kentucky Subdivision, formerly part of the Chesapeake & Ohio Railroad.

 Constructed in 1975,1 the Krypton mine was marked as active in 2002.2 It was initially operated by Buchanan Fuel, Inc. had a permitting number of 897-6027.
 Coal would be transferred to a conveyor to a stacking tube, which would dump coal onto an even surface so that it could be pushed into a conveyor in a tunnel.
 From there, the coal would be analyized for impurities and then shifted to a flood-loader.
 The loader would funnel the coal into a 100-car siding for the C&O.

 The mine has since closed but may reopen under the International Coal Group with a permitting number of 897-8043.3